mcneilljamie/mcfun_eth/DEPLOYMENT.md

 This function monitors blockchain events and populates the database with token launches and swap data.

 **Functionality:**
-- Scans blockchain blocks for `TokenLaunched` events from JammFactory
+- Scans blockchain blocks for `TokenLaunched` events from McFunFactory
 - Scans for `Swap` events from all known AMM contracts
 - Inserts new tokens into the `tokens` table
 - Records swaps in the `swaps` table